yorikvanhavre/FreeCAD-manual/what_is_freecad.md

 FreeCAD is not designed for a particular kind of work, or to make a certain kind of objects.
 Instead, it allows a wide range of uses, and permits to produce models of all sizes and purposes, from small electronic components to 3D-printable pieces and all the way up to buildings.
-Each of these tasks have dedicated sets of tools, but one of the great features of FreeCAD is to put all these tools at your disposal, no matter what job you are doing.
+Each of these tasks have dedicated sets of tools and workflows, but you can switch between them anytime.

 FreeCAD is also multiplatform (it runs exactly the same way on Windows, Mac OS and Linux platforms), and [open-source](http://en.wikipedia.org/wiki/Open-source_software).